Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 #  Parallel programming

 :octocat: GitHub: [repo link](https://github.com/Victoria-Pinzhen-Liao/parallel-programming)
 :page_facing_up:  blog link: https://purrgramming.life/cs/os/parallel

-This is the code and lecture notes for coursera online course [Parallel programming](https://www.coursera.org/learn/scala2-parallel-programming/home/week/1) from École Polytechnique Fédérale de Lausanne
+This is the code and lecture notes for Coursera online course [### Parallel programming (Scala 2 version) (Week1)](https://www.coursera.org/learn/scala2-parallel-programming/home/week/1) from École Polytechnique Fédérale de Lausanne (EPFL)

 ----

 Paralleled programming is becoming more and more critical.
-Almost every desktop computer, laptop, or handheld device is equipped with multi-core processors and capable of executing computations in parallel.
+Almost every desktop computer, laptop, or handheld device is equipped with multi-core processors and can execute computations in parallel.
 Therefore, it is more important than ever to harness these resources.

 ![file](https://purrgramming.life/wp-content/uploads/2022/02/image-1645379507402.png)